-With her unique family background as the daughter of a Tibetan Lama and a highly spiritual mother, Dechen Shak-Dagsay grew up absorbing the beautiful wisdom of her parents and yet at the same time integrating the modern western world.
-Convinced that the chanting of the ancient mantras that filled her Tibetan environment as a child could also be beneficial to her Western friends, Dechen found a way to open the hearts of the Westerners for the Tibetan Mantras.
+With her unique family background as the daughter of a Tibetan Lama and a deeply spiritual mother, Dechen Shak-Dagsay grew up absorbing the beautiful wisdom of her parents, while integrating the modern western world.
+Convinced that the chanting of the ancient mantras that filled her Tibetan environment as a child could also be beneficial to her Western friends, Dechen found a way to open the hearts of the Westerners to the Tibetan Mantras.
 Says Dechen, “I am very happy and grateful that I have been able to touch the hearts of so many people with my music, and help them to discover their own true nature which is pure love and compassion.”

 Dechen is a Swiss/Tibetan artist who has lived most of her life in Switzerland.
 Although Switzerland was to become her new home, she never forgot her roots.
 She is the eldest daughter of Dagsay Rinpoche, a Tibetan Lama who gave her the transmission of the precious Mantras that she is singing all over the world.
 Dechen is married to a Tibetan doctor and is a mother of two daughters.
 Besides her musical career, she has been teaching Tai Chi Chuan for many years.
 She lives in a small village overlooking the lake of Zurich.
 In 1994 Ryuichi Sakamoto asked Dechen to sing for the soundtrack of Bernardo Bertolucci’s famous movie Little Buddha.